Introduction: What Is a Multi Zone Thermostat and Why It Matters

 4.1 Commercial Office Buildings

-- Challenge: Varying occupancy across departments
+Challenge: Varying occupancy across departments

-- Solution: Zone-based scheduling with occupancy sensing
+Solution: Zone-based scheduling with sensor-driven control

-- Result: 18-25% reduction in HVAC energy costs
+Result: 18–25% reduction in HVAC energy costs

 4.2 Multi-Family Residential

-- Challenge: Individual tenant comfort preferences
+Challenge: Individual tenant comfort preferences

-- Result: Reduced service calls and improved tenant satisfaction
+Result: Reduced service calls and improved tenant satisfaction

 5. Technical Specifications for Professional Deployment